workarea-commerce/workarea-haven-theme/README.md

 Out of the box plugin support
 --------------------------------------------------------------------------------

-The following workarea plugins are supported by OneTheme, and are dependencies of the plugin.
+The following workarea plugins are supported by Haven, and are dependencies of the plugin.

 * Product Quickview
 * Package Products